 Secondly, make sure you have a clear route planned, and always leave your route and expected return time with someone trustworthy.
 Should things go wrong, they can contact the authorities if you fail to return on time.

-What to Wear Hiking in Winter?
+What to Wear in the Cold Season?

 Let’s start with the bottom line as regards hiking clothes for winter: start warm to stay warm.
 Cooling down when you’re too hot is far easier done than vice-versa.
 This is particularly true if you happen to be using the…